Lucrezia-Cester/Light-Hearted-Docs/jupiterbook-files/hardware and software design and specifications.md

 ### Users

 #### (when the device will be finished and tested) GP practices
-- The primary users will patients in GPs practices.
+The primary users will patients in GPs practices.
 A disproportionate amount of money is used to cure patients that are already sick and not enough money is spent on prevention and GP practices, which see the vast majority of the population.
 By having this remote monitoring contact-less and automatic CVD diagnostic device in the GP practice, patients will be able to check in just a few seconds whether they have AS or not and check its progressions everytime they see their GP, sparing them an expert visit to the cardiologist.

 #### Cardiologists (during the clinical trial)
-- The trial will take place in the cardiology clinic and tested on patients with AS.
+The trial will take place in the cardiology clinic and tested on patients with AS.

 ### Use Environments

 #### (when the device will be finished and tested) GP waiting room
-- The device will be placed in a booth in the GP waiting room and
+The device will be placed in a booth in the GP waiting room and

 #### Cardiologists' clinics (during the clinical trial)
-- The device will be used on AS patients in the cardiologists' clinic.
+The device will be used on AS patients in the cardiologists' clinics.
 The device will be composed of a small box, which will be connected to a personal computer.
 The device will be placed in the cardiologist's clinic.
 The tripod on which it stands can be regulated to adjust to the height of the patient.
 The device will be connected to a computer.
 The cardiologist will have simple UI on the computer where they will need to press a button to start the acquisition.
 The UI will advert the cardiologist when the acquisition has ended.
-The device will be kept in the cardiologist' clinic.
+The device will be kept in the cardiologist' clinic during usage.

 ### Use Cases